 Letting developers see the cost of a deployment in the CLI or a pull request before running terraform apply is useful on its own.
 But you can go further: set guardrails that block a deployment automatically when it goes over a cost threshold.
 That's the job policy-as-code frameworks do.

-Infracost has no integration with a policy as code framework, so you'll have to wire things up yourself to automatically enforce policy.
-Scalr integrates natively with Open Policy Agent, which is an open-source policy framework that works across the cloud-native stack.
+Infracost doesn't integrate with any policy-as-code framework, so if you want to enforce policy automatically, you'll have to wire it up yourself.
+Scalr integrates natively with Open Policy Agent, an open-source policy framework that works across the cloud-native stack.
 Here is an example of an OPA policy that checks if a cost estimate is above a certain threshold.
 Terraform Cloud integrates with Sentinel, Hashicorp's proprietary policy framework.

 | Infracost | Scalr | Terraform Cloud |